4x4 (2019 film): Plot

 Ciro continues to try and escape but the reinforced doors are too strong for him to penetrate with a tire iron.
-Ciro finds hope when a thief tries to break into the car, but his hopes are broken when the neighbors see what happens, assaults the thief, and calls the police to arrest him.
+Ciro finds hope when a thief tries to break into the car, but his hopes are broken when the by-passers catch the thief, assault him, and call the police.

 Enrique calls again to talk more about himself and turns off the A/C. Ciro becomes more frustrated as he wants water, but Enrique seems to enjoy messing with Ciro with his conversations.
-Eventually, he becomes weaker and delirious, he talks about how the world is run by the rich, and the poor trampled by them.
-Saying he won't obey their rules which is why he steals like his father and grandfather before him and won't obey the rules even if a gun was pointed at his head.
-Later his skin starts turning yellow, dehydrated, and starving takes its toll as well.
+Eventually, he becomes weaker and delirious and talks about how the world is run by the rich, and how the poor are trampled by them, saying he won't obey their rules which is why he steals like his father and grandfather before him and won't obey the rules even if a gun was pointed at his head.
+Later his skin starts turning yellow, and dehydration and starving takes their toll as well.
 Enrique calls and after Ciro answers a question with an answer he likes he tells him there is a washer hose hidden in the back with water to drink.
 Ciro finds it and fills his empty bottle, but instead of rationing the water, his dehydration causes him to gorge on it completely.

-Days pass and Ciro’s sanity begins to drain.
+Days pass and Ciro begins to go insane.
 He tries to distract himself by drawing on the car interior, eating paper from the car’s manual, and urinating in a bottle to drink his urine to stay hydrated.
 After another call from Enrique asking for Ciro’s information, he tells Ciro that there is a chocolate bar hidden in the brake panel in the car for complying with his demands.

-Enrique calls the next day, he says he has visited Ciro’s home seeing his wife Irina and his son Lionel.
+Enrique calls the next day and says he has visited Ciro’s home seeing his wife Irina and his son Lionel.
 Enrique lied about Ciro’s whereabouts, claiming he works for the lottery and Ciro won $100,000 which Enrique gives to Irina to help move out of their apartment and buy a house.
 Ciro is in tears that Enrique had gone to his family asking what he did to Enrique to deserve his predicament.
-Enrique starts teasing Ciro that he has Ciro’s criminal record recounting his crimes from shooting brothers whose car shop Ciro robbed, beating a bus driver to death for stopping Ciro from robbing his passengers, finally that he stole a woman's car and purse alongside a friend and had accidentally run into an innocent bystander.
+Enrique starts teasing Ciro that he has Ciro’s criminal record, recounting his crimes from shooting brothers whose car shop Ciro robbed, beating a bus driver to death for stopping Ciro from robbing his passengers, and stealing a woman's car and purse alongside a friend and accidentally running into an innocent bystander.
 Ciro denies responsibility for his actions claiming it was their fault for either pulling a knife on him or stopping him from stealing.
 Enrique says Ciro doesn't deserve his family for his crimes and hangs up.